-Removing inactive contacts from your list means that you’re sending email to contacts who are more likely to open your campaigns and click on a call-to-action.
-When you remove inactive contacts, the contact count will go down, but that’s ok.
-You’re keeping the contacts who matter most and who will have a positive impact on your overall deliverability.
+Removing inactive contacts from your list means you're sending emails to contacts who are more likely to open your campaigns and click on a call-to-action.
+The contact count will decrease when you remove inactive contacts, but that's ok.
+You're keeping the contacts who matter most and will positively impact your overall deliverability.

 - Stay ahead of list churn

-Email marketers should expect to lose about 30% of their contact list over the course of a year.
+Email marketers should expect to lose about 30% of their contact list over a year.
 This is normal, to a point.
-Churn is the number of contacts who bounce, unsubscribe, or who go stale on your list.
-By regularly cleaning your list, you can remove stale, unengaged contacts before they start to harm your sender health.
+Churn is the number of contacts who bounce, unsubscribe, or go stale on your list.
+Regularly cleaning your list can remove stale, unengaged contacts before they harm your sender health.

 - Better insight into your email marketing strategy

-Sending emails to a list that contains unengaged contacts can make it hard to see how well your campaigns are performing, which in turn, makes it difficult to know what to change in your strategy.
-By removing inactive contacts, you will see more accurate reporting and get a better pulse on what’s working and what’s not.
+Sending emails to a list containing unengaged contacts can make it hard to see how well your campaigns are performing, making it difficult to know what to change in your strategy.
+By removing inactive contacts, you will see more accurate reporting and get a better pulse on what's working and what's not.

-If you don’t routinely clean your lists, you will risk a decrease in open and click rates and an increase in spam complaints and bounces.
+If you don't routinely clean your lists, you will risk decreasing open and click rates and increasing spam complaints and bounces.
 These all contribute to poor deliverability, a bad sender reputation, and having your domain blocklisted by ISPs.

 How to clean your contact list(s)

 Tracking contact engagement and removing inactive contacts is a best practice that all email marketers should implement.
-This will help you see which contacts are engaged with you, and which contacts are harming your program and domain reputation.
+This will help you see which contacts are engaged with you and which hurt your program and domain reputation.

 ActiveCampaign has tools that you can use to both remove inactive contacts from your list(s) right away and track engagement over time.

-We recommend that all email marketers set up the Engagement Tagging Automations as soon as they are able to.
-These two free, pre-built automations work together to track contact engagement over time by applying 4 different tags to contacts: Engaged, Recent Activity, Disengaged, Inactive.
+We recommend that all email marketers set up the Engagement Tagging automations as soon as possible.
+These two free, pre-built automations track contact engagement over time by applying four tags to contacts: Engaged, Recent Activity, Disengaged, and Inactive.
 These tags are either added to or removed from contacts based on how much time has passed since they engaged with your email or visited your website.
-While these automations already have intervals included for you, you can change them to better fit your needs.
+While these automations already have intervals for you, you can change them to fit your needs better.

 To leverage these tags, you can: